-Those who face severe food insecurity (as I did years ago) often miss meals, or reduce their food intake due to a lack of food
+Those who face severe food insecurity (as I did years ago) often miss meals, or reduce their food intake

 What you read at this website has to be paid for by somebody.
 The Ontario Teachers Pension Plan, along with sundry other funding sources available to retired citizens, covers my pay as a blogger.